 The pro-life Republicans, such as Ranking member Mike Johnson (R-La.) and Congressman Ben Cline (R-Va.), asked us questions that allowed Melissa and I to speak in detail about the abortion industry’s eugenic targeting of the black community and the abortion survivors we knew.
 At one point Melissa became emotional when discussing how hard it is to be an abortion survivor.

-Later, Congressman Louie Gohmert (R-Tex.) asked actress and panelist Busy Phillips if Melissa Ohden deserved a right to life.
-Phillips stumbled to give an answer, then dismissed the question with a joke about not being a doctor but playing one on TV.
+Later, Congressman Louie Gohmert (R-Tex.) asked actress and panelist Busy Philipps if Melissa Ohden deserved a right to life.
+Philipps stumbled to give an answer, then dismissed the question with a joke about not being a doctor but playing one on TV.

 Throughout the hearing, pro-abortion Congressmen expressed their shock over having to hold a hearing because ‘abortion rights’ are under assault.
 They are confused as to how we got to this hour but I’m confident it’s because of our prayers and faithful pro-life action!
 The real threat to abortion is a growing pro-life movement that refuses to quit until we see Roe v.
 Wade overturned.